wlswotmd/gef/README.md

     * It shows changed memories.
         * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/unicorn-emulate.png)
 * `ropper`: is improved.
-    * It does not reset autocomplete settings after calling imported ropper.
+    * It does not reset autocomplete settings after calling imported `ropper`.
 * `hexdump`: is improved.
     * It supports physical memory if under qemu-system.
     * It will retry with adjusting read size when failed reading memory.